frankmeza/brasil/README.md

 Then we hit the routes.
 But first let's talk about the model `Brasil` first.

 Brasil inherits directly from Cuba, and includes some modules.
-These modules are defined in the `lib/` directory, and are a few small collections of helper methods, which can be shared amongst the controllers, but I thought would be cool to define as shared behavior and then included.
-These have to do with handling requests, responses, and authentication.
+These modules are defined in the `lib/` directory, and are a few small collections of helper methods, which can be shared amongst the controllers, but I thought would be cool to define as shared behavior and then include them as modules.
+These modules have to do with handling requests, responses, and authentication.

 ``` ruby
 class Brasil < Cuba